-- " The tone of voice should be friendly, welcoming, and genuine. - " Both male and female voices are appropriate for messaging on the state and community levels. - " The goal is to be as warm and inviting as possible, while generating interest and driving action.
+- " The tone of voice should be friendly, welcoming, and genuine. - " Both male and female voices are appropriate for messaging on the state and community levels.
+Generally, male voices are better for male audiences.
+The same goes for female voices/audiences. - " The goal is to be as warm and inviting as possible, while generating interest and driving action.